 Does FSE Services Group Have A Good ROE?

-Arguably the easiest way to assess company’s ROE is to compare it with the average in its industry.
+By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
 However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
-As is clear from the image below, FSE Services Group has a better ROE than the average (12%) in the Construction industry.
+Pleasingly, FSE Services Group has a superior ROE than the average (11%) company in the Construction industry.

-FSE Services Group’s Debt And Its 33% ROE
+Combining FSE Services Group's Debt And Its 75% Return On Equity

 FSE Services Group clearly uses a significant amount of debt to boost returns, as it has a debt to equity ratio of 1.66.
 While the ROE is impressive, that metric has clearly benefited from the company's use of debt.
 Debt does bring extra risk, so it's only really worthwhile when a company generates some decent returns from it.

 Return on equity is useful for comparing the quality of different businesses.
 A company that can achieve a high return on equity without debt could be considered a high quality business.
 If two companies have around the same level of debt to equity, and one has a higher ROE, I'd generally prefer the one with higher ROE.

 But when a business is high quality, the market often bids it up to a price that reflects this.
 The rate at which profits are likely to grow, relative to the expectations of profit growth reflected in the current price, must be considered, too.
 So I think it may be worth checking this free this detailed graph of past earnings, revenue and cash flow.

 But note: FSE Services Group may not be the best stock to buy.
 So take a peek at this free list of interesting companies with high ROE and low debt.